-Response: The building offers a more transparent interface along Scottsdale Road and Osborn Road with direct access to the restaurant/retail space on the ground level.
-The ground level of the proposed development plan is activated with tree-shaded sidewalks, abundant outdoor seating, increased open space, improved hardscape, and low-level lighting for safety.
+Response: The building offers comfortable residential interface along 1st Street with direct unit access onto the street and connectivity from the southern units via the alley, and also through the central pedestrian pathway that bisects the site.
+The ground level of the proposed development plan is activated with shaded sidewalks, increased open space, new landscaping, improved hardscape, and low-level lighting for safety.